What are the key current issues, what do you need to know, and what can you do?

 Jersey & the Isle of Man

-Following a deeply flawed Citizens' Jury and a vote in principle in November 2021, the Government of Jersey consulted on proposals to legalise assisted suicide and euthanasia, between October 2022 and January 2023, with a report and final proposals awaited.
+Following a deeply flawed Citizens' Jury and a vote in principle in November 2021, the Government of Jersey consulted on proposals to legalise assisted suicide and euthanasia, between October 2022 and January 2023.
+Lawmakers threw out the second strand of the proposals (for non-terminally ill people) in 2024 and a bill is being prepared.

 In June 2022, Dr Alex Allinson MHK was given leave to bring an assisted suicide suicide bill before Tynwald, and a consultation ran from December 2022 to January 2023.
-Further developments are awaited.
+The Bill cleared the House of Keys in summer 2024 and awaits consideration by the Legislative Council.

 Campaigners for assisted suicide in the UK describe the possibility of law change in Scotland and the Crown Dependencies as "piling on the pressure for MPs in Westminster": these debates are closely entwined.